PX4/PX4-Devguide/advanced-snapdragon.md

 ### Upgrading/replacing the Linux image

-<aside class="caution">Flashing the Linux image will erase everything on the Snapdragon.
-Back up your work before you perform this step!</aside>
+> **Caution** Flashing the Linux image will erase everything on the Snapdragon.
+Back up your work before you perform this step!

 Make sure the board can be found using adb: